hkleebrain/Complex-network-analysis/README.md

 ![SF](SF.jpg)

-You can plot the other networks in the same way.
+You can plot other networks in the same way.